metamellow/BON-WORLD/README.md

 # @Dev Notes
 >> DO NOW
 - check the finalization process; decentra had an issue AFTER the mint, error try mint again
+- add a media evaluator to adjust the mint screen OVER a certian size margin/padding
 >> DO SOON
 - xx